friol/xpld-runtime/README.md

 - a videochip called <b>Koolibri</b>
 - the disk interface, called <b>Frisbee</b>

 This repository contains the XPLD runtime, which compiles with Visual Studio Community 2019.
+Before running XPLD, you probably have to edit the settings.json file, to point to the right paths for d0:, the system font and the kernal binary.<br/>
-The gui is made with [imgui](https://github.com/ocornut/imgui "imgui").
+The gui of XPLD is made with [imgui](https://github.com/ocornut/imgui "imgui").

 ## CPU (Koobra)